Scille/parsec-cloud/libparsec/README.md

 > The `client` crate can be seen as the "main" crate implementing most of the
 > functional logic of the application.

+### Account crate

+As it name suggest, the `account` crate implements the client-side part of Parsec Account (e.g. create an account, login, list available registration devices and invitations etc.).

 ### Base types crates

 The base types can be divided into: